 Dear Fellow Educators,

-We are pleased to announce the Institute’s seminar schedule for fall and spring 2018-2019.
-Founded by Professor Susan R. Schrepfer, this will be the thirtieth year of programing, and we look forward to offering you this series of seminars.
+We are pleased to announce the Institute’s seminar schedule for fall and spring 2019-2020.
+Founded by Professor Susan R. Schrepfer, this will be the thirty-first year of programing, and we look forward to offering you this series of seminars.

 Seminar topics, content, and approaches have been framed with attention to your expressed interests, your classroom needs, and the revised New Jersey Standards and their evolving assessments.
 The increasing demands on your instructional time make it more important than ever for teachers to have professional development opportunities that focus on content, primary source documents, and perspectives tailored for your classes.
 The documents featured in the seminars align closely with the requirements of the revised Advanced Placement examinations.
 These offerings are provided by noted scholars from a variety of disciplines interested in working with teachers in a collegial setting.

 This year we are offering twelve one-day interdisciplinary seminars.
 The seminars begin at 9:00 a.m. and end at 2:30 p.m.
 Registration for each seminar remains $35, which includes parking.
 You will receive reading materials and a professional credit certificate.
 As always, we will provide lunch in addition to a continental breakfast.
 We accept personal checks and school purchase orders (even if your school is covering the cost, please return the registration form to us personally so as to ensure your place.)
 While there is no deadline for enrollment, registration is required.
 If interested, contact us as soon as possible, as seminars filled up very quickly this year.
 To maintain a collegial environment, we limit enrollment and must close some of the seminars.
 Preference will be given to active teachers.